 An aeromechanical conveyor’s design and operating principle allow the conveyor to overcome many of the challenges associated with conveying difficult powders.
 Sometimes known as “rope and disk” conveyors, aeromechanical units consist of a fully enclosed tube in which a series of disks attached to a continuous wire rope travels at high speed, creating a high-velocity airstream.
 This airstream draws material into and through the conveyor, allowing the conveyor to closely mimic pneumatic conveyors with this mode of operation.

-Because the high-speed airstream fluidizes the material as it moves through the conveyor, an aeromechanical unit avoids many of the problems associated with conveying difficult powders.
+Because the high-speed airstream fluidizes the material as it moves through the conveyor, an aeromechanical unit is well-suited for moving difficult-to-handle powders.
 The powder “rides” through the aeromechanical’s conveying tube quickly, making little contact with the tube wall and discharging completely during operation.
 This greatly reduces the likelihood of the powder caking, packing, or smearing, and prevents deposits or buildup of material inside the conveying tube and housings.

 Handling difficult powders with aeromechanical conveyors: the need for controlled feeding

 To ensure proper operation, controlled feeding of an aeromechanical conveyor is required – material must be fed into the conveyor at a regulated rate.
 When conveying difficult powders, it is important to ensure controlled feeding by avoiding widely fluctuating material flows that may arise from the poor flow properties of the material.
 For example, when conveying powders that tend to cake or pack, it will be necessary to feed the aeromechanical conveyor from an infeed hopper of steep-wall design that encourages material flow along the hopper walls and prevents bridging and ratholing of the material.
 Vibratory flow-aid devices can also be installed on the infeed hopper to promote a regulated flow of material into the conveyor.